maximegris/angular-electron/README.md

 - npm run electron:dist

-You can find your built files in the /dist directory.
+Your built files are in the /dist directory.

 ## Included Commands